Melania Trump Has Warned Son Barron About Dangers Of Drug Use, First Lady Opens Up At Opioid Crisis Town Hall

 Melania’s participation in Bolling’s event was done as part of her “Be Best” initiative.
 While she appeared alongside Bolling, Trump did a short question-and-answer session and gave a speech that lasted approximately 10 minutes.

 As Bolling’s supporters know, he lost his son Eric Jr. to an unintended drug overdose in September 2017.
-Bolling Jr., who was 19 at the time of his death, was found to have fentanyl, cocaine, and an anxiety medication in his system.
+Bolling Jr., who was 19 at the time of his death, was found to have fentanyl, cocaine, and anxiety medication in his system.
 Reports have detailed that he accidentally overdosed shortly after his father was released by Fox News in the wake of sexual harassment allegations.

 Melania Trump Challenges Media to Cover Opioid Crisis as Much as ‘Idle Gossip’ in Town Hall With Eric Bolling https://t.co/323jsGHQBq pic.twitter.com/vKLoCepGv3